scottdaniel/get_java_and_R_to_play_nicely/README.md

 install.packages("rJava")
 library(rJava)
 ```
-and it loaded with no errors, so it appeared that Clang 7 wasn't needed
+and it loaded with no errors (insert squeel of happiness), so it appeared that Clang 7 wasn't needed.

-However, Clang 7 has OpenMP support which can speed up compiling and whatnot
-so I configured it like this:
+However, Clang 7 has OpenMP support which can speed up compiling and whatnot so I configured it like this:

 ## 8 (Optional)
 Make R find Clang